 This output is a little verbose, and indicates that internally the CRS is defined as a list with two elements, one containing the input used to specify the CRS originally and the other containing the well-known text (WKT) that unambiguously describes the CRS.

 coord_sf(), which ensures that every layer in the plot uses the same projection.
 By default,

 coord_sf() uses the CRS associated with the geometry column of the data1.
 Because sf data typically supply a sensible choice of CRS, this process usually unfolds invisibly, requiring no intervention from the user.
 However, should you need to set the CRS yourself, you can specify the

 crs parameter.
 Some careful thought is required to do so, however, as the plot below illustrates:

-In this map I have used the WGS84 datum (quite reasonably) and Lambert conformal conic (LCC) projection, which is often used in aeronautical applications because straight lines on the map are approximate “great circles” on the globe, and it is generally considered a good projection for regional maps in the middle latitudes.
+st_crs() is given character input in the form of a proj4string (see https://proj.org/), though it also accepts numeric EPSG code (see http://www.epsg-registry.org/).
+The proj4string in this case indicates that I am using the WGS84 datum – generally appropriate for global maps – and the Lambert conformal conic (LCC) projection.
+The LCC is often used in aeronautical applications because straight lines on the map are approximate “great circles” on the globe, and it is generally considered a good projection for regional maps in the middle latitudes.
 However, the map looks terrible because I haven’t set the parameters very wisely.
 To fix this, I centre the map at longitude 140 and latitude -25, and fix the two standard parallels (lines at which there are no distortions) at latitudes -18 and -36.